Dorothy Hahn: Major contributions and achievements

-In 1913 Hahn published her first paper entitled Saturated δ-Ketonic Esters and their Derivatives, confirming the ring structure of hydantoins utilizing ultraviolet spectrophotometry techniques developed by her colleague Emma Perry Carr.
-Her research resulted in over 30 publications in Journals such as the Journal of the American Chemical Society.
-During her time as a professor, she coauthored several books including A Dictionary of Chemical Solubilities, Inorganic (1921), The Catalytic Oxidation of Organic Compounds in the Vapor Phase (1932) and Pyrimidines: Their Amino and Aminoxy Derivatives (1933).
+In 1913 Hahn published her first paper, entitled Saturated δ-Ketonic Esters and their Derivatives, confirming the ring structure of hydantoins utilizing ultraviolet spectrophotometry techniques developed by her colleague Emma Perry Carr.
+Her research resulted in over 30 publications in journals such as the Journal of the American Chemical Society, one of which was titled "Synthesis of the Polypeptide-Hydantoin: Tyrosylalanine-Hydantoin.
+II."
+During her time as a professor, she coauthored several books alongside other notable authors such as Arthur Messinger Comey.
+These books included A Dictionary of Chemical Solubilities, Inorganic (1921), The Catalytic Oxidation of Organic Compounds in the Vapor Phase (1932) and Pyrimidines: Their Amino and Aminoxy Derivatives (1933).
 She also participated in translating and enlarging Ferdinand Henrich's Theories of Organic Chemistry.
 Hahn also maintained a membership in the American Chemical Society and the Deutsche Chemische Gesellschaft.

 Outside of academia, Hahn showed interest in industrial chemistry and conducted research on coal tar products in the private sector.
 These pursuits allowed Mount Holyoke to gain funds for new facilities and scholarships.
 To celebrate her contributions, Mount Holyoke College furnished a seminar room in her honor within the then new chemistry building.